zanedr/front-end-submissions-public/1701/mod-3/self-directed/jack-bevis/1-checkin.md

 #### Biggest Challenges
 I believe the most challenging part of this project will be sourcing all of the necessary data I want to use, and making sure all the different api calls work well with each other.
 Incorporating the maps, both location and heat I also imagine will present a unique challenge.
 I plane on reviewing quite a few tutorials on how to accomplish these things as well as leverage other members of my cohort who are trying to accomplish similar things in their projects.
 Ultimately, I hope to incorporate a slack bot feature that will allow people to pair up via slack based on activity interest parameters e.g. distance from current location, time to finish trail, difficulty, etc etc.

+### Deliverables for Next checkin

+* Get needed hike data back to the dom.
+At the very least have the dom rendering the names and difficulty of the hikes
+* have filter actions and reducer set up for your store
+* hook up router and have the routes rendering the specific components
+* redo wireframes